GuillaumeBarree/image_segmentation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-**All our project is configurable using configuration files.
+**All this project is configurable using configuration files.
 Their are available in the `conf` folder.
 For more details about these configuration files, please refer to our specific documentation [[here]](https://github.com/GuillaumeBarree/image_segmentation)**

 ### Launch the training from scratch